st3w4r/blog/content/articles/application-vs-infrascture-level.md

 ## In the wild

 If we look at [Sentry.io](http://sentry.io) this tool is a perfect example, they chose to entirely [open sourced](https://github.com/getsentry/sentry) the tool and they also provide Sentry as a SaaS.
-The product open sourced manage only one organization to manage multiples organization like they do for their SaaS  they have built other tools to manage multiples instances.
+The product open sourced manage only one organization, to manage multiples organization like they do for their SaaS  they have built other tools to manage multiples instances.

 GitLab have the same pattern, they have an open source version and they have a cloud service you can directly subscribe and they manage the instance for you.
 The open source version is only for one organization if you want to have multiple organization you need to start new instances.
 So this is handled at an infrastructure level.